Sunil Kumar Jakhar

 Sunil Kumar Jakhar (born 9 February 1954) is an Indian politician.
 Jakhar has been serving as the president of the Bharatiya Janata Party, Punjab unit since 4 July 2023.
 Jakhar, hailing from an established political family, is noted politically for his clean image and bluntness.
 Elected consecutively three times from the Abohar Assembly constituency (2002–2017), he was the Leader of the Opposition in the Punjab Vidhan Sabha from 2012 to 2015.
 Jakhar was a Member of Parliament from the Gurdaspur constituency from 2017 to 2019.

 In his long political career, Jakhar has served in various offices and posts.
 He was a member of the Indian National Congress (INC) for five decades until 2022.
 Previously, Jakhar was the president of the Punjab Pradesh Congress Committee from 2017 to 2021.
 Following the ouster of Amarinder Singh as Chief Minister of Punjab in 2021, Jakhar was a front runner to replace him as Chief Minister; however, the INC leadership did not select him for the office.
 In May 2022, he joined the Bharatiya Janata Party (BJP), claiming that he wanted to support "nationalism, unity and brotherhood in Punjab".
-Jakhar is the only Punjab politician to have lead the state units of both the INC and the BJP.
+Jakhar is the only Punjab politician to have led the state units of both the INC and the BJP.

 Early life and background

 Sunil Kumar Jakhar was born on 9 February 1954 in Panjkosi village of Fazilka district in Punjab and his family belongs to Punjabi Hindu Jat community.
 Hailing from a political family, several of Jakhar's family members have been involved in politics.
-His father was Balram Jakhar, a prominent Indian politician of the Indian National Congress (INC), who served as the Speaker of the Lok Sabha and founded the Bharatiya Krishak Samaj, a farmers' organization.
+His father was Balram Jakhar, a prominent Indian politician of the Indian National Congress (INC), who served as the Longest serving Speaker of the Lok Sabha and founded the Bharatiya Krishak Samaj, a farmers' organization.
 Jakhar is the youngest of his father's three sons.
 Jakhar's eldest brother, Sajjan Kumar Jakhar served as a minister in the Beant Singh's Punjab government (1992–1995).
 His other brother, Surinder Jakhar, served as the chairman of the Indian Farmers Fertiliser Cooperative (IFFCO) for four terms before his accidental death in 2011.
 Jakhar's nephew, Sandeep Jakhar, the son of his brother Surinder, is also a politician.

 Jakhar obtained a Bachelor of Arts from the Government College, Chandigarh; and did his post graduate Masters of Business Administration program from Kurukshetra University.